denoland/docs/runtime/manual/tools/coverage.md

 Print coverage reports from coverage profiles.

-By default, when you run `deno test --coverage` a coverage profile will be generated in the `/coverage` directory of your workspace.
+By default, when you run `deno test --coverage` a coverage profile will be generated in the `/coverage` directory in the current working directory.
 Subsequently you can run `deno coverage` to print a coverage report to stdout.

 ```bash